Naresh-doniparti/AWS-Repository/VPC_README.md

  # Virtual Private Cloud(VPC)
- - It is an isolated network used for hosting your applications, databases, etc., Applications deployed in the VPC cannot be accessible to the internet.
+ - It is an isolated network used for hosting your applications.
+Applications deployed in the VPC cannot be accessible to the internet.
  - We can customize the level of isolation we want in the VPC with the help of VPC components like Subnets, ACLs which will be touched upon later.